How will the Current Market Uncertainty Affect my Australian Pink Diamond Investment?

 And we haven’t even discussed what’s happening in Brazil, Mexico and the implications of the 48% drop in Argentina’s stock market.

 - They are extremely rare.
-Pink diamonds account for less than 0.01% of Rio Tinto’s Argyle diamond mine production.
+Pink diamonds account for less than 0.01% of Rio Tinto’s Argyle mine production.
 To put it another way, they make up less 1/100 of 1% of the diamonds produced by the mine.

-- The Argyle Diamond mine is known as the largest source of high-quality pink diamonds, producing over 90% of the world’s supply.
+- The Argyle mine is known as the largest source of high-quality pink diamonds, producing over 90% of the world’s supply.
 In fact, the colouring of stones from that mine is so unique that an experienced diamantaire can often identify the origin of the diamond by viewing the stone.
-The colouring of an Argyle pink diamond is so vibrant that regardless of the size, they are considered excellent investments.
+The colouring of an Australian pink diamond is so vibrant that regardless of the size, they are considered excellent investments.

 - Pink diamonds have consistently outperformed other classes of investment for more than a decade.
 Some categories of pinks have exceeded a capital growth rate of over 400%.